Clay oven: Firing

 Where clay ovens are made with a top opening, it is covered and when coffee was to be prepared in kettles, they were laid on top of such ovens with the initial kindling of the fire.
-In the case of a tabun oven where there was no top opening, a layer of fuel is spread on the outside of the shell and lid.
+In the case of a tabun oven where there was no top opening, a layer of fuel (usually dried manure) is spread on the outside of the shell and lid.
 Once the fire takes hold, the fuel is covered with a layer of ash.
 When damp wood was used, the fuel would smolder for hours, filling the baking rooms with the smoke.
 After the initial flames had died down a little, the kettles were removed from the oven's top, and the oven at this time was ready to receive the prepared dough that was made to cling to the inner-wall of the oven.
 The amount of fuel varies depending on the amount of baking that was needed.

 In Yemen, whenever the woman of the house wished to light a fire in her tannour, she would take-up a little of each kind of wood kindling and arrange them in the oven.
 First, she would place thin splinters (luṣwah; Arabic: لصوة) or twigs within the mouth of the oven, and directly on top of it she would place thin pieces of wood, followed by thicker pieces of wood.
 On the two sides of the wood pile she would set up two briquettes of sheep dung (kiba; Arabic: الكبا), and then she would set down over the stove all the cooking pots and the coffee kettles that needed heating.
 The most important splinters for lighting were the jiʿdin, which is a bush where there was a sticky, elastic-like flammable substance between its bark and wood.
 The substance was flammable and would light quickly.
 The fire is started in the oven by inserting a burning rag or paper.